smithkernel/Rust-Hack/README.md

 ```sh-session
 C++ OPEN SOURCE RUST EXTERNAL / HAVE DRIVER KERNEL / FEATURE: AIMBOT + ESP + NORECOIL
 ```

+### ❗ How to use

+・open source to show this is legal and my work

+・You can study the different working procedures as follows.

+・If you encounter an error problem, don't be surprised because we delete some things and only show some parts.

+### 👋 Want Full version ?

+##### ・ Join discord me

 ***
   <p align="center">
     <a href="https://discord.com/users/943374631644045363">